Scotch College, Melbourne: History

 Scotch College is the oldest surviving secondary school in Victoria.
 Its foundation was due to the initiative of James Forbes, of the Free Presbyterian Church, who had arrived in 1838 as the first settled Christian minister in what became the colony of Victoria in 1851.
 It is "the outcome of the old Scottish ideal of education", in which church and school were inextricably connected.

-The school opened on 6 October 1851, under the name of the Melbourne Academy in a small house in Spring Street, with Robert Lawson, a Scot from Edinburgh University, as the first principal.
+The school opened on 6 October 1851, mere weeks after the passing of James Forbes under the name of the Melbourne Academy in a small house in Spring Street, with Robert Lawson, a Scot from Edinburgh University, as the first principal.
 The house was soon outgrown, as was a larger one on the northwest corner of Spring and Little Collins Streets (later the Ulster Family Hotel) and the Church applied to the government for a grant of land.
 Two acres were reserved for the school on Eastern Hill and substantial new buildings were erected there in 1853.
 The cost was met partly by a government grant and partly from funds raised by the friends of the school.

 Lawson resigned in 1856.
-Under his successor, Alexander Morrison, the school grew and prospered; it came under the oversight of the newly formed Presbyterian Church of Victoria in 1859.
-Morrison had been Rector of St John’s Grammar School, Hamilton, Lanarkshireand remained at Scotch for 46 years, during almost all of which time his brother Robert was a master of the college.
-William Still Littlejohn, who took over the school in 1904, served for 29 years, and his successor, Colin Macdonald Gilray, for 19.
-So, when the school became the first in Victoria to celebrate its centenary, Gilray was only the fourth principal.
+Under his successor, Alexander Morrison, the school grew; it came under the oversight of the newly formed Presbyterian Church of Victoria in 1859.
+Morrison had been Rector of St John's Grammar School, Hamilton, Lanarkshire and remained at Scotch for 46 years, during almost all of which time his brother Robert was a master of the college.
+William Still Littlejohn, who took over the school in 1904, served for 29 years, and his successor, Colin Gilray, for 19.

-Gilray was succeeded in 1953 by R. Selby Smith, an Old Rugbeian who had served in the Royal Navy during the war and was at the time of his appointment deputy director of Education for Warwickshire.
+Gilray was succeeded in 1953 by R. Selby Smith.
 Smith resigned in 1964 to become the Foundation Dean of Education at Monash University.

 C. O. Healey, who had been Headmaster of Sydney Grammar School since 1951, succeeded Smith.
 Healey retired in January 1975.